komacyus/CookITfinal/README.md

 # CookITfinal
 CS102 Project

-This project is a recipe based application that has variosu additional features that other recipe based applications don’t have.
+This project is a recipe based application that has various additional features that other recipe based applications don’t have.

 To run the code: